A new platform that brings an Amazon-style approach to booking business travel has been launched by Atriis Technologies.

-“Atriis redefines the OBT space – being a Collaborative Platform fuelled by an open marketplace - Atriis is a unique ecosystem where both the corporate customers and travel agents move and communicate on the same platform,” says Kai-Gordon Weiland, Atriis Technologies’ Senior Vice President Sales and Customer Success.
+“Atriis redefines the OBT space – being a Collaborative Platform fuelled by an open marketplace - Atriis is a unique ecosystem where both the corporate customers and travel agents move and communicate on the same platform,” says Kai-Gordon Weiland, Atriis Technologies’ Senior Vice President of Sales and Customer Success.

 “We created an Amazon and Skyscanner-like shopping experience, combining content originating from the TMC with relevant direct supplier content.
 Corporates take full advantage of TMC special rates and internet/direct supplier fares.”